Engel training & Practical training

 The Neofyton service team has been trained at the companies we represent.
 We are backed by a 25 year-long experience in the plastics processing industry.

 Our training center is a modern facility fitted with multi-media equipment and other devices required for the organization of conferences.
-The technical part features two Engel injection molding machines, model E-Mac 440/180t and E-Victory 860/160t, with ancillary equipment (Piovan dosing unit, dryer, thermo-regulator, and aspirator, as well as an Eurochiller chiller), while the conference hall is completely equipped with contemporary technical apparatus – an ideal environment for education and training.
+The technical part features two injection molding machines, ENGEL Victory 860/160 spex and WINTEC t-win 4500-3300, with ancillary equipment (Engel Viper and E-pic robots, Piovan dosing unit, dryer, thermo-regulator, and aspirator, as well as an Eurochiller chiller), while the conference hall is completely equipped with contemporary technical apparatus – an ideal environment for education and training.

 Call +381 (0)21 452 642